-First, the bad news: from now until mid-July, you can expect wet and gloomy days in Tokyo.
-But the good news is, the rainy season will bring on the bloom of colourful hydrangeas (ajisai in Japanese).
+With rainy season just around the corner, be prepared for some wet and gloomy days in Tokyo until around mid-July.
+But there's also good news: the rainy season will bring on the bloom of colourful hydrangeas (ajisai in Japanese).

 This tranquil temple is just a four-minute walk from Kita-Kamakura Station.
 The sacred grounds feature several beautifully landscaped walkways, complete with Japanese elements such as Buddha statues and stone lanterns, all of which provide the perfect background for your ajisai shots.
 Take in the peaceful surroundings over a cup of green tea at the on-site tea house; it even looks out to the adjoining iris garden.

 Tokei-ji played a crucial and noble role in the local history: founded in 1285 by a nun named Kakusan Shido-ni, the temple offered asylum to women seeking refuge from their abusive husbands.
-Back then, a woman cannot initiate or file for a divorce.
+Back then, a woman could not initiate a divorce.
 However, after spending three years in the nunnery, the temple could then officially authorise the divorce; this tradition lasted for almost 600 years.

 To see the hydrangeas, you don’t even need to enter the Jochi-ji temple grounds as the outside compound is already picture-perfect.
 The wooden shoro-mon, a two-storey structure combining the temple gate and a belfry housing a 700-year-old bell, blends in perfectly with its lush surroundings.

 This Zen Buddhist temple was founded in 1283 by members of the ruling Hojo clan.
-Originally, the sacred grounds feature eleven buildings, but they all collapsed during the Great Kanto earthquake in September 1923.
+Originally, the sacred grounds featured 11 buildings, but they all collapsed during the Great Kanto earthquake in September 1923.
 So the structures you see today are recent reconstructions.

-Meigetsu-in isn’t called the Ajisai-dera (hydrangea temple) without reason.
+Meigetsu-in isn’t called the Ajisai-dera (hydrangea temple) for nothing.
 The number one destination among hydrangea lovers, it boasts one of the most beautiful gardens in the area.
 Take a scenic stroll up the hill and you'll find Instagram-perfect walkways lined with over 2,500 pastel blue flowers.

-Along the walkways you’ll find several temple iconographies such as Buddha statues, little shrines and even wooden ema plaques adorned with hydrangeas.
-The garden is crowded and hence you’ll end up spending more time here – but it’s worth the effort.
+Along the paths, you’ll find Buddha statues, little shrines and even wooden ema plaques adorned with hydrangeas.
+The garden is crowded and hence you’ll end up spending more time here – but it’s worth exploring.

 Meigetsu-in was built in 1383 by Uesugi Norikata (1335-1394), and originally it belonged to a larger temple complex, which was abolished during the Meiji Restoration of 1868.
 Since then, the temple has become an independent entity.
-The name ‘Meigetsu’ can mean ‘bright moon’, and if we think of the Japanese folklore which says that rice cake-pounding rabbits live on the moon, it’s no mystery why you’ll find several adorable bunny statues at the temple.
-Psst… there are some live ones at the top of the hill.
+The name ‘Meigetsu’ can mean ‘bright moon’ and that, combined with the Japanese folktale about rabbits pounding rice cakes on the moon, explains why you’ll find several adorable bunny statues at the temple.